kalxas/rasdaman/doc/main/02_inst-guide.rst

 if executed with root user; this can  be overriden if needed with the ``--allow-root`` option.

+The script will use various environment variables, if they are set before it is
+executed:

+- ``RASMGR_PORT`` - the port on which rasmgr will listen when started, and to which client applications will connect in order to send queries to rasdaman.
+  This variable will be overrided by the value of option ``--port``, if specified.
+By default if none are specified, the port is set to 7001.

+- ``RASLOGIN`` - rasdaman admin credentials which will be used for starting rasmgr non-interactively.
+See more details on the format and how is this setting used :ref:`here <sec-rascontrol-script-use>`.
+If not set, the script defaults to using rasadmin/rasadmin credentials; see :ref:`here <sec-security-reset-passwords>` on how to change these defaults.

+- ``JAVA_OPTS`` - options passed on to the ``java`` command when used to start the OGC frontend of rasdaman (petascope) if it is configured for :ref:`embedded deployment <start-stop-embedded-applications>`.
+If not set, it defaults to ``-Xmx4000m``

 Check ``-h, --help`` for all details.

+.. _executables-stop-rasdaman:

 stop_rasdaman.sh
 ----------------